FOREX-Dollar slips after Trump fires FBI director

 "With this in the background, as well as the present uncertainty in the U.S., the dollar will trade heavily today below the 114-yen level," Imaizumi said.

-Bank of Japan Governor Haruhiko Kuroda refrained from commenting on the exchange rate during a lower house fiscal and monetary policy committee meeting on Wednesday, but said a weak yen would help raise Japanese prices this fiscal year.
+Lower U.S. yields also pressured the dollar.
+The benchmark 10-year U.S. Treasury yield slipped to 2.397 percent in early Asian trade, down from Tuesday's U.S. close of 2.407 percent.

-Kuroda said he was not currently thinking about ways to change the BOJ's present policy mix.
+It scaled five-week peaks overnight, as interest rate futures priced in close to a 90 percent chance that the U.S. Federal Reserve will raise interest rates again at its next meeting in June.

-The euro added 0.2 percent to $1.0895, edging back toward a six-month high of $1.1024 hit on Monday, after centrist Emmanuel Macron's victory in the French presidential election on Sunday.
+The euro added 0.1 percent to $1.0885, edging back toward six-month highs hit after centrist Emmanuel Macron's victory in the French presidential election on Sunday.

 European Central Bank chief Mario Draghi is scheduled to speak at the Dutch House of Representatives later on Wednesday.
 Investors will be waiting to see if he alters his dovish tone in light of recent strength in the euro zone economy.